HTTPArchive/almanac.httparchive.org/src/content/en/2019/cdn.md

 ### Caveats and disclaimers

 As with any observational study, there are limits to the scope and impact that can be measured.
-The statistics gathered on CDN usage for the the Web Almanac does not imply performance nor effectiveness of a specific CDN vendor.
+The statistics gathered on CDN usage for the Web Almanac does not imply performance nor effectiveness of a specific CDN vendor.

 There are many limits to the testing [methodology](./methodology) used for the Web Almanac.
 These include: